 The Demonstration Bombing Target is located in the Tijuana River National Estuarine Research Reserve and Border Field State Park, south of the Tijuana Slough National Wildlife Refuge.
 The Tijuana River National Estuarine Research Reserve is cooperatively managed by the U.S. Fish and Wildlife Service and the California Department of Parks and Recreation.
 The area preserves, protects and manages the natural and cultural resources of the Tijuana River Estuary.
 Border Field State Park is located within the Tijuana River National Estuarine Research Reserve, where visitors enjoy recreational activities such as hiking, horseback riding, bird watching and picnicking.

 Plans for future land use at the Demonstration Bombing Target area include a new fence along the international border between the U.S. and Mexico (south of the Border Field State Park), which has been scheduled for installation.

-The Corps of Engineers continues to investigate the Demonstration Bombing Target and is planning a Remedial Investigation and Feasibility Study to determine if additional clearance activities are required.
+The Corps of Engineers continues to investigate the Demonstration Bombing Target to determine if additional clearance activities are required.